 A previs is a more advanced version of an animatic because this time it includes using 3D models.
 Shots and final camera angles are being set up in this step along with including basic animation to convey enough of the actions.

-Since animation takes a long time to do, this is the last chance to change or alter anything in the animation video.
+Since animation takes a long time to do, this is the last chance to change or alter anything.

 8. Start animating.